null511/Jenkins.NET/readme.md

 # Jenkins.NET <img src="https://github.com/null511/Jenkins.NET/raw/master/media/icon.png" height="32" />

 C# .NET wrapper for Jenkins HTTP/REST API.
-Supports asynchronous programming model.
+Supports .NET Framework 4.0; 4.5 and .NET Standard 2.0, as well as the asynchronous programming model.
 Package available on [NuGet](https://www.nuget.org/packages/jenkinsnet).

 This project is now considered stable, and not actively being developed.
 However, if you find a bug or feature missing please file an Issue here on GitHub and I will adress it as soon as possible.
 Thank you for your interest!